-The FAA issues special conditions, as defined in § 11.19, under § 11.38 and they become part of the type certification basis under § 21.101.
+Special conditions, as defined in § 11.19, are issued in accordance with § 11.38 and become part of the typecertification basis in accordance with § 21.101.

 Special conditions are initially applicable to the model for which they are issued.
-Should the type certificate for those models be amended later to include any other model that incorporates the same novel or unusual design feature, the special conditions would also apply to the other model.
+Should the applicant apply for a supplemental type certificate to modify any other model included on the same type certificate, to incorporate the same novel or unusual design feature, the special conditions would also apply to the other model.